imagineai/imagine-fp-samples/attribute-grammars/README.md

 We used a DSL built on top of Haskell, for using attribute grammars.
 Each AST is defined together with attributes specifying semantics.
+In `code/LambdaCalculus/Lambda.ag` we define the AST for lambda calculus together with the semantics for type inference.